huBioinfo/CytoCommunity/README.md

 #### Preparing the virtual environment

-1. Create a new conda environment using .yml file or .txt file with one of the commands:
+1. Create a new conda environment using .yml file or .txt file with one of the following commands:

 ```
 (base) PS D:\test\CytoCommunity-main> conda env create -f environment.yml